About President M. David Rudd

 Previously, Dr. Rudd was an assistant professor at the University of Utah.
 For 12 years, she taught in public education in Texas and California.

 Dr. Rudd teaches several classes at the UofM and serves on several boards, such as the Urban Child Institute, Girl Scouts of the Mid-South and Libertas School of Memphis.
 She is chair of the UofM Women in Leadership and Philanthropy and a member of the Shelby County Early Childhood Education Consortium Committee (birth-third grade).

 They have two children — Nicholas, who graduated from Vanderbilt University, completed his MPP at the LBJ School for Public Affairs at the University of Texas-Austin and is in law school at the University of Texas.
-Emma graduated from NYU with honors and is starting graduate school at the University of Chicago in the fall of 2020.
+Emma graduated from NYU with honors and is started graduate school at the University of Chicago in fall 2020.